-Together with the Council of Protestant Churches of Nicaragua (CEPAD), we work with local farmers to increase the diversity of their crops and produce natural fertilizers and pesticides that protect the land and water from pollution.
-The agro-ecological techniques applied through the program increase food production and reduce soil degradation.
-Planting trees and constructing land ridges and ditches also improves soil quality and reduces erosion, and constructing micro-dams to harvest rainwater enables production during dry seasons.
-Participants share their knowledge with others and promote sustainable practices with their neighbors.
+Together with CEPAD, we work with farmers to increase crop diversity and produce natural fertilizers and pesticides.
+Planting trees and constructing land ridges and ditches also improve soil quality and reduce erosion.
+Constructing micro-dams to harvest rainwater enables crop production during dry seasons.
+Participants share their knowledge and promote sustainable practices with their neighbors.
 The program supports women to plant kitchen gardens which help diversify household diets.
-CEPAD also supports a growing number of farmers on plantain production, from trainings on cultivation to guaranteeing their loans through a partnership with a regional cooperative bank.
-As of 2020, 41 farmers have harvested over 1,470,000 plantain trees.

-The Council of Protestant Churches of Nicaragua (CEPAD) is leveraging their existing relationships in 40 remote and underserved communities to respond to COVID-19.
-CEPAD is producing weekly radio programs and promotional clips to educate communities about prevention and response efforts.
-The council is also providing pastoral and psychological care to vulnerable populations through phone calls and physically-distanced home visits.
-CEPAD is distributing health and hygiene kits, water filters and seed packets to physically support these communities.
-To keep staff and community members safe, CEPAD has educated staff during virtual workshops about the WHO and Ministry of Health’s COVID-19 safety guidelines and has instituted appropriate physical distancing protocols.
+CEPAD leveraged its existing relationships in 40 remote and underserved communities to respond to COVID-19.
+With our support, CEPAD produced weekly radio programs and promotional clips to educate communities about prevention and response efforts.
+CEPADl also provided pastoral and psychological care through phone calls and physically distanced home visits and distributed health and hygiene kits, water filters and seed packets.